 In 1977 he took over the Magellan fund with only $18 million dollars under management.
-By the mid-1990s he has grown the business to $12 billion.
+By the mid-1990s he had grown the business to $12 billion.
 He is one of the most successful fund managers of his generation.

 What is Beating the Street about?

 The second half of the book is the most interesting as it runs through practical examples of how he invested in certain companies and industries.
-In addition, it is filled with useful tips including the Rule of 72 and The Rule of Five.
+In addition, it is filled with practical tips including the Rule of 72 and The Rule of Five.
 The Author also gives his 25 Golden Rules.

 Why is Beating the Street still relevant today?

 Also, it provides a useful reminder that the market it is cyclical in nature.
 Crashes are the normal and the worries of each generation are pretty similar.
-The problems he faced when investing in the late 80’s where similar to the conditions we face today.
+The problems he faced when investing in the late 80’s are similar to the conditions we face today.

 ‘We worried that the dollar was collapsing (FX impacts), foreign companies were dumping their products in our markets (US-China Trade War)… an oil shortage (age of old issue but currently oversupply)…the consumer was deeply in hock (high levels of consumer debt) and unable to buy merchandise (lack of demand) and President Reagan was not allowed to run for a third time (Political uncertainty).’